pantheon-systems/documentation/source/content/guides/local-development/05-wordpress-phpstorm.md

 ## Create a PhpStorm Project

 1. Open PhpStorm.

-2. Click **Create New Project** from the startup window or go to **File Menu > New Project...** if you have an existing project open.
+1. Click **Create New Project** in the startup window or go to **File Menu**, and click **New Project...** if you have an existing project open.

-3. Name your project.
+1. Name your project.

-4. Select **WordPress Plugin** as the project type on the left sidebar.
+1. Select **WordPress Plugin** as the project type on the left sidebar.

-5. Specify or browse to the file path to save your project's files.
+1. Specify or browse to the file path to save your project's files.
 This is where PhpStorm will store its "working files", and should be separate from your WordPress directory.

-6. Specify or browse to the root directory for your local WordPress site, and click **Create**:
+1. Specify or browse to the root directory for your local WordPress site, and click **Create**:

     ![Configuring wp-cli path for PhpStorm](../../../images/phpstorm-new-project-wordpress-plugin-screen.png)

-There will not be any files open within your project once you complete these steps.
+There will be no open files in your project after you complete these steps.
 You will find a PHP file in the project's root, which contains the standard plugin header for WordPress.

 ## Configure WP-CLI (Optional)